October is Domestic Violence Awareness Month

 - Hang a flyer or poster in your office.

-If anyone you know is experiencing domestic violence, the YWCA hotline is available 24 hours a day, 7 days a week by calling:
+If anyone you know is experiencing domestic violence, the YWCA hotline is available 24 hours a day, 7 days a week.

-CLICK HERE to learn more about services for victims.
+CLICK HERE to learn more about services for survivors.

 What is Week Without Violence?

 - 9/30 – YWCA staff will speak with American Modern Insurance Group staff on our Domestic Violence & Racial Justice work

 - 9/30 – YWCA staff volunteering at the Pork Producers booth of the Brown County Fair.
 Purple Ribbons & program brochures will be shared to promote access to services & hotline/office contact.

 - 10/1 – YWCA staff will co-facilitate a Army Corp of Engineers regional lunch and learn for military on Domestic Violence & the barriers that COVID-19 has created for survivors.